rfbergeron/bompiler/IDEAS.md

 For now, the thing that makes the most sense is to list the details of the abstract syntax tree node, followed by a list of all the symbols stored in the table associated with that node.

+# Simpler integer type specifier verification
+Currently, the function that checks integer specifiers is very long and complicated because it uses flags and a large switch statement to ensure that the order is "correct".
+I think relaxing the standard here would make the implementation easier while relaxing requirements on the input in a way that does not introduce ambiguity.

+# Simplifying type specifier verification in general
+The verification of type specifiers as a whole could be reduced to a single function that compares and modifies bitmasks as opposed to the current system that separates functionality into multiple functions depending on the base type.

+There are a few "base" types:
+- integer types (including characters)
+- enums
+- structs
+- unions
+- void

+When declared, objects must specify exactly one of these types.

+Simplyfing the parser and having the type checker catch these errors might be helpful and/or easier.

+It would also mean less `TypeSpec` constants would have to be defined, as the only "default" ones would be `signed int` and `char`.

 ## Functions
 ### `symbol_value_print`